How Much Does a Divorce Cost on Average in 2025?

 Divorce Costs with a Lawyer

-The cost of hiring an attorney to represent you during a divorce depend on many things, including:
+The cost of hiring an attorney to represent you during a legal separation depends on many factors, including:

-• Your attorney’s fee structure, divorce attorneys either charge by the hour or have a retainer fee;
+• Your attorney’s fee structure, as family law attorneys may charge either by the hour or require a retainer fee;

-• How complicated the divorce itself is (which depends on assets, children, alimony, etc.);
+• The complexity of the case (which depends on assets, children, alimony, etc.);

 • Whether mediation services are involved;

-• Whether you will likely need to go to trial.
+• Whether the case is likely to proceed to trial.

 Some attorneys that will help you file for divorce will charge a flat fee, meaning that your lawyer will tell you a cost for their services upfront that will not change regardless of the amount of time that is spent on your case.